Level/abstract-level/README.md

 Remove all operations from this chained batch, so that they will not be committed.

-#### `chainedBatch.write([options][, callback])`
+#### `chainedBatch.write([options])`

 Commit the operations.
+Returns a promise.
 All operations will be written atomically, that is, they will either all succeed or fail with no partial commits.

 There are no `options` by default but implementations may add theirs.
 Note that `write()` does not take encoding options.
 Those can only be set on `put()` and `del()` because implementations may synchronously forward such calls to an underlying store and thus need keys and values to be encoded at that point.

-The `callback` function will be called with no arguments if the batch was successful or with an error if it failed.
-If no callback is provided, a promise is returned.

 After `write()` or `close()` has been called, no further operations are allowed.

-#### `chainedBatch.close([callback])`
+#### `chainedBatch.close()`

 Free up underlying resources.
 This should be done even if the chained batch has zero operations.
 Automatically called by `write()` so normally not necessary to call, unless the intent is to discard a chained batch without committing it.
-The `callback` function will be called with no arguments.
-If no callback is provided, a promise is returned.
 Closing the batch is an idempotent operation, such that calling `close()` more than once is allowed and makes no difference.
+Returns a promise.

 #### `chainedBatch.length`